ondrap/mapbox-filter/README.md

 process is currently somewhat crude (it retains all metadata used at the particular layer), but it should be enough for most usecases.

-Currently only the openmaptiles.org mbtile files are supported for `filter` and `publish` commands.
+Currently only the Planetiler mbtile files are supported for `filter` and `publish` commands.
 The `web` command should be compatibile with any mbtile file.

 ## How to compile